Back to All Posts

 As you plan your holiday gatherings, be sure to make arrangements and accommodations for your senior loved one well ahead of time.

 If the gathering is being held in a family member’s home, spend time thinking about the preparations — and make sure to include them as best you can.
 For example, ask Mom to find a recipe that can be used at the party while you vacuum the living room.
-Remind her she has some great recipes and that you’ll be in the living room and out of her way.
+Remind her that she has some great recipes, and that you’ll be in the living room and out of her way.

 To Keep Seniors Interested, Get Them Involved!